Is Stripe safe? How secure is Stripe for payments?

 Every month, over 10,000 businesses join Wise to send, receive and manage their money.

-Wise safeguards your money, so it won’t be affected in case of insolvency.
-It is also regulated by the Financial Crimes Enforcement Network (FinCEN) in the US, and many other regulators around the world.
+Wise safeguards your money.
+It's also regulated by the Financial Crimes Enforcement Network (FinCEN) in the US, and other regulators around the world.

-So, not only is your money safe and secure, but you can also save money when you use Wise Business.
-Win-win!
+You can also connect Wise and Stripe to receive payments with ease.
+So, not only is your money secure, but you can also save money when you use Wise Business.

 Sources: